Note

 Servicing customers

 Dynamics 365 finance and operations apps run on Microsoft Azure.
-Therefore, it's a solution that runs as a service.
-Microsoft services companies 24/7, either proactively from alerts that report unusual behavior, or from support tickets that are submitted by customers or their partners.
+Therefore, they're a solution that runs as a service.
+Microsoft services companies 24/7, either proactively from alerts that report unusual behavior, or from support tickets that customers or their partners submit.
 Microsoft has a range of tools to help support the services that are running.
-These tools include usage data that is collected from the services.
+These tools include usage data that the services collect.
 To help safeguard customer data, Microsoft is also careful about who can access customer systems.

 When Microsoft analyzes an issue, it might determine that the issue is related to your ISV solution.
 Microsoft reports this type of issue to you, so that you can follow up offline.

 Companies can opt out of updates for two consecutive service updates before the next service update is applied to their environments.
-Therefore, at any time, Microsoft can expect that companies will be running one of the last three monthly updates.
+Therefore, at any time, Microsoft can expect that companies are running one of the last three monthly updates.

 Compatibility